taskvanguard/taskvanguard/README.md

 - **Tired of TaskWarrior leaving you stuck with “stale” high-priority tasks at the top of your list?**
 - **Want to break big tasks into actionables without manual splitting?**
 - **Need to shorten the amount of time spent thinking about tags and actionable task description?**
-- **Wish you had a second opinion on which tasks are high impact and for motivation?**
+- **Wish you had a second opinion on which tasks are high impact and reframing tasks?**

 **TaskVanguard** fills those gaps using LLMs for real cognitive support.
 It’s especially useful for ADHD-driven procrastination: it reduces friction to start and helps reframe daunting tasks.